AidenBeresford/gilgamesh-discord/README.md

 - Run `pip install py-cord` in the command prompt
 - Create a file named "token" in the same folder as main.py and paste your bots token inside
 - Open command prompt in the folder with main.py
+- Run `python main.py` in the command prompt

 #### Linux